-First Offense: No credit given, a zero score, for the assignment or activity and the incident will be documented and the student will be given a demerit.
+First Offense: No credit given, a zero score, for the assignment or activity and the incident will be documented and the student will be given 3-6 demerits.
+The student will be placed on citizenship probation.

 Second Offense: The student will be suspended, placed on probation and no credit given for the assignment or activity.
-A conference will be scheduled for the student, parent/guardian and the teacher/administration.
+A conference will be scheduled for the student, parent/guardian and the teacher/administration, at the Discipline Committee.
+6-10 demerits will be given to the student.

 Third Offense: The student will be subject to expulsion from school and forfeiting academic credit for the class or classes in which dishonesty occurred.
+The student will not be permitted to reapply for admission for one full semester.